saltstack/salt/doc/topics/troubleshooting/index.rst

     salt-master -l debug
     salt-minion -l debug

-The pass the signal to the master or minion when it seems to be unresponsive:
+Then pass the signal to the master or minion when it seems to be unresponsive:

 .. code-block:: bash